-Over the last two decades, a substantial number of bowls – both from museums and private collections – has been edited.
-In 2000, Judah Segal published seventy-five JBA, forty-one Mandaic, four Syriac and twenty-two pseudoscript bowls from the collection of the British Museum with a slender overview of the religio-cultural framework and the assumed ritual behind the incantation bowl magic as well as an introduction to their linguistic pecularities (Segal 2000).
+Over the last two decades, a substantial number of bowls – both from museums and private collections – have been edited.
+In 2000, Judah Segal published seventy-five JBA, forty-one Mandaic, four Syriac and twenty-two pseudoscript bowls from the collection of the British Museum, with a slender overview of the religio-cultural framework and the assumed ritual behind the incantation bowl magic as well as an introduction to their linguistic peculiarities (Segal 2000).
 In 2005, Christa Müller-Kessler published a volume about the incantation bowls from the Hilprecht-Sammlung in Jena (Müller-Kessler 2005).
-After having contributed immensely to the research on incantation bowls in general, e. g. an edition of twenty bowls from the Moussaief collection ( (Levene 2002a) and several articles (Levene 2002b, 2003a, 2003b, 2005, 2011, 2007), Dan Levene published a volume especially dedicated to the so-called curse bowls (Levene 2013) – bowls that attempt to harm an human target, editing 14 hitherto unpublished bowls from the Vorderasiatisches Museum in Berlin and reediting several other bowls.
+After having contributed immensely to the research on incantation bowls in general, e. g. an edition of twenty bowls from the Moussaief collection ( (Levene 2002a) and several articles (Levene 2002b, 2003a, 2003b, 2005, 2011, 2007), Dan Levene published a volume especially dedicated to the so-called curse bowls (Levene 2013) – bowls that attempt to harm a human target, editing 14 hitherto unpublished bowls from the Vorderasiatisches Museum in Berlin and reediting several other bowls.

-In 2018, Siam Bhayro, James Nathan Ford, Dan Levene and Ortal-Paz Saar committed another milestone of the research on incantation bowls to the scientific community by publishing a volume dedicated to the incantation bowls from the Vorderasiatisches Museum in Berlin (Bhayro et al. 2018).
-They presented not only the edition of sixteen so far unpublished incantation texts with a transliteration, translation and a commentary, but also offered a catalogue of 169 bowls from the museum’s collection, which will be very useful for further research.
+In 2018, Siam Bhayro, James Nathan Ford, Dan Levene, and Ortal-Paz Saar contributed another milestone in the research on incantation bowls to the scientific community by publishing a volume dedicated to the incantation bowls from the Vorderasiatisches Museum in Berlin (Bhayro et al. 2018).
+They presented not only an edition of sixteen so far unpublished incantation texts with a transliteration, translation and a commentary, but also offered a catalogue of 169 bowls from the museum’s collection, which will be very useful for further research.

-Whilst incantation bowls have been considered as peculiar aberration of the uneducated at the beginning of bowl scholarship in the 19th century, their importance for the history of Judaism in general, and for the history of Jewish magic in particular is now acknowledged within the scientific discourse as can be seen in Bohak 2008 or Harari 2017, who not only presented a short overview of their research history, but also exemplarily analyzed an incantation in his Jewish Magic before the Rise of Kabbalah.
+While incantation bowls were considered a peculiar aberration of the uneducated at the beginning of bowl scholarship in the 19th century, their importance for the history of Judaism in general, and for the history of Jewish magic in particular, is now acknowledged within the scientific discourse, as can be seen in Bohak 2008, or in Harari 2017, who not only presented a short overview of the history of scholarship on the subject but also offered an exemplary analysis of an incantation in his Jewish Magic before the Rise of Kabbalah.

-Although most publications within the field are still dedicated to editing new incantation bowl texts from museums and private collections, there is growing interest in the so-called second level research that uses these text as a source for linguistic and literary questions.
+Although most publications within the field are still dedicated to editing new incantation bowl texts from museums and private collections, there is growing interest in the so-called second-level research, which uses these texts as a source for addressing linguistic and literary questions.

 The present study is